Environmental impact of using endoscopes

-CO2 emissions, scarce resources, materials, etc. can be difficult to measure.
-We have put the numbers into perspective by tying them to activities we all know and understand.
+CO2 emissions, scarce resources, materials, etc. can be difficult to relate to – numbers can seem either very high or very low.
+We have put some of the numbers into perspective by relating them to activities we all know and understand.

-Disposal of one aScope is equivalent to the disposal of 349 g of household waste7
+Disposal of 1 aScope is equivalent to the disposal of 349 g of household waste7

 CO2 emission equals

-Everyday thousands of passengers fly from NYC to LA making it one of the busiest air routes in the US.
+Everyday thousands of passengers fly from NYC to LA or the other way around making it one of the busiest air routes in the US.

-The combined CO2 emission of 271 aScope 4 Broncho equals one passenger flying one-way from NYC to LA**.
+The combined CO2 emission of 271 aScope 4 Broncho* equals one passenger flying one-way from LA to NYC**.

-Or you can say that 271 bronchoscopies using aScope 4 Broncho have the same CO2 impact as the one passenger on the flight from NYC to LA.
+Or you can say that 271 bronchoscopies using aScope 4 Broncho have the same CO2 impact as the one passenger on the flight from LA to NYC.